elclanrs/jq-idealforms-old/README.md

 Must be a valid URL.

 ####`date`
 Must be a valid date.
-This filter effectively validates a date, so stuff like `13-13-2012` would be invalid.
+This filter effectively validates a date, so stuff like `13-13-2012` or `30/80/2000` would be invalid.
 You can use any format with 4 digit year and any delimiter character.
 The default format is `mm/dd/yyyy`.

 ```javascript
 'myinput': {